Kakuye/tutorial-darknet/README.md

 but is all line by line commands with out any logic/checks so students can follow step by step or even copy and paste manually**

+Check at the end of a digital ocean coupon

 1. create **Ubuntu server 16.10 x64** on **DigitalOcean** or AWS/RackSpace etc..
    This tutorial uses DigitalOcean.